-I got my first amateur radio license more than 40 years ago.
-My first call sign was Y63TI, followed by Y25KI before I finally got DL2AKT.
+I got my first amateur radio license in 1983.
+My first call sign was Y63TI, followed by Y25KI in 1986 before I finally got DL2AKT in 1992.

 I am a proud member of the German amateur radio association DARC and its local X17 (Gotha) devision.
 Unfortunately, only about 50% of licensed amateurs are member of the club.
 Maybe, some guys do not understand that amateur radio bands, repeaters and other infrastructure are on risk if there is not strong club and active members who take care.